Danziger/Leonardo-Static-Site-Blog-Generator/README.md

 And this other website: https://www.staticgen.com/

 ## Currently in Development:
-* Fix webpack awesome-typescript-loader not ignoring node_modules.
+* Improve the example site and document how to create modify it to create your own, how is the project structured, how everything works together...
+* Add an example on how to use add images in our site.
+* Create clean tasks to avoid confusions getting previous work that is not supposed to be there anymore.

+## TODOs:

+### Needs fixing (bugs):
+* Fix tslint / tslint-loader not working when building with webpack.
+It does work from the command line.

+### Needs finishing (incomplete work):
+* Check if nested pages generation works fine.
 * Create real differentiated webpack configs per environment.
+* Add colors, format and nice log messages to gulp tasks, specially to the check:* ones.

+### New features:
 * Update autoprefixer and change SASS for postCSS: https://github.com/postcss/postcss-loader

-## TODO - Blockers, really annoying stuff that must be fixed soon... :(
-* Improve project description and put a few lines on how it works, advantages over using just Jekyll...
-* Check if nested pages generation works fine.

-## TODO - Features!
-* Examples, tutorials...
-* Add colors, format and nice log messages to gulp tasks, specially to the check:* ones.
-* Add images per post.
 * Check best way to build multilanguage sites.
 Maybe gulp can make sure we create the same content in different jekyll folders and we don't hardcode values... (?)
 * Build index pages and pagination for arbitrary data and fields.